jlacar/jlacar.github.io/kotlin/aoc-learnings.md

 The nice thing about the `also` scope function is that it doesn't interfere with the expression it's added to at all: it's basically a passthrough operation.
 It's a great way to spy on expressions as they are being evaluated.

-## More lessons to come (of course)
+## More lessons to come

-I'll continue to update this article as I we go through Advent.
+I'll continue to update this article throughout Advent.
 Stay tuned and in the meantime, stay safe!

 {% include post-footer.md %}